tpsnugget/checkers/README.md

 - Create jumpPiece = getJumpPiece() function
 -     This will return either jumpPiece[0].square, .color, .type or false
 -     Boolean( jumpPiece[0] ) evaluates as true
+- Write code for jumps moving up from Row 1 to Row 8
+- Done

+# Version 27
+- Write code for jumps moving down from Row 8 to Row 1
 - Done